zlatanvasovic/hackwork/README.md

 ## Layouts

-Use `layouts/` directory for page layouts.
+`layouts/` directory is used for page layouts.

 Here is just default layout, `default.php`.